Nigel Williams (Canadian football): Professional career

 After a strong 1998 season, Williams had workouts with several NFL teams.
 He signed with the Washington Redskins in February 1999, and received a $25,000 signing bonus.
 The Redskins' director of player personnel had previously gone to Canada in 1998 to specifically watch Williams play on October 17, 1998, against the Alouettes, a game in which Williams dropped two likely touchdowns.
-After signing with Washington, Williams stated "I guess they were willing to overlook the two drops and evaluate me on my season overall".
-The Toronto Star noted that at 6'4" and 205 pounds, Williams would be one of the Redskins' biggest receivers.
+After signing with Washington, Williams stated, "I guess they were willing to overlook the two drops and evaluate me on my season overall".
+The Toronto Star noted that at 6 ft 4 in and 205 lb, Williams would be one of the Redskins' biggest receivers.
 He was released on September 6, 1999, before the start of the regular season.
 The New York Jets reportedly also showed some interest in Williams, but he was not allowed to sign with another NFL team due to being in the option year of his CFL contract.

 On September 8, 1999, Toronto traded Williams and Brad Elberg to the Winnipeg Blue Bombers for Craig Hendrickson.
 Williams finished the 1999 season in Winnipeg, dressing in nine games while catching 22 passes for 311 yards and two touchdowns.

 Williams became a free agent after the season.
-He ran a 4.45 40-yard dash in a workout for the NFL's Green Bay Packers, but turned down their contract offer because there was no signing bonus.
+He ran a 4.45-second 40-yard dash in a workout for the NFL's Green Bay Packers, but turned down their contract offer because there was no signing bonus.
 He signed with the Edmonton Eskimos of the CFL on March 30, 2000.
 Williams dressed in all 18 games for the Eskimos in 2000, recording 40 receptions for 414 yards and four touchdowns.
 Edmonton finished the 2000 season with a 10–8 record and lost in the Western semifinal to the BC Lions by a margin of 34–32.
 Williams was released by the Eskimos on June 7, 2001, so the team could stay under the salary cap.
 He would have earned CA$60,000 for the 2001 season, not including performance bonuses.
 He worked at UPS in Edmonton after being released by the Eskimos.

 Williams later signed with the Argonauts on August 7, 2001, after he called them.
 He dressed in 13 games for Toronto during the 2001 season and caught 24 passes for 381 yards and four touchdowns as the team finished 7–11.
 Williams dressed in six games for Toronto in 2002, catching seven passes for 89 yards, before being released on August 12, 2002.

 Williams signed with the CFL's Ottawa Renegades on August 19, 2002.
 He dressed in nine games for the Renegades during the 2002 season and caught nine passes for 155 yards as Ottawa went 4–14.
 Williams was released on June 8, 2003, after being outplayed by other Canadian receivers the team had in camp.
 He finished his CFL career with totals of 118 games dressed, 242 receptions for 3,526 yards and 21 touchdowns, 37 kickoff returns for 666 yards, and 13 tackles.